MelvinYin/Plushie_Tycoon/README.md

 4. As of 04062020, the helloworld example in `https://grpc.io/docs/languages
 /java/quickstart/`, breaks when you try to run `./gradlew installDist`.
-No idea why, probably something to do with java JDK/SDK + gradle + grpc + protobuf versions not being compatible.
+No idea why, probably something to do with java JRE/SDK + gradle + grpc
+  + protobuf versions not being compatible.
 Do __not__ try to debug.

 5. The package name in .proto and in java classes need to be the same.
 I don't think python need anything here.

 6. I have a `./support/server_mock.py` to help debugging the backend side .
 Frontend mock is just the original UI for now.

-7. Note that in protoc3, everything is optional by default, but not nullable .
+7. In protoc3, everything is optional by default, but not nullable .
 You do not therefore need to fill up everything when debugging, depending on caller/receiver ofc.

-8. Grpc does not carry out type-checking.
+8. Grpc does not do type-checking.
 If you find that your UI values suddenly go to zero, see if the same .proto has been compiled on both java and python side.
 A int32 on one side to double on the other reads as 0.